Germany to launch study probing racism among police | DW | 11.06.2020

 The German government will look into the alleged "racial profiling" after a senior lawmaker claimed "latent racism" in the ranks of the German police.
 Other officials warned against equating Germany and the US.

-With a wave of protests shaking the US in response to racism and police violence, Germany's ministries of justice and interior have started work on a study that would probe the so-called "racial profiling" in the German police.
+With a wave of protests shaking the US in response to racism and police violence, Germany's Justice and Interior Ministries have started work on a study that would probe the so-called "racial profiling" in the German police.
 The term indicates increased targeting of ethnic minorities, most commonly by law enforcement agencies.

 Read more: Europe must step up anti-racism efforts, rights agency says